Grid Engine Homepage

 April 17, 2012: Two Grid Engine security bugs fixed.

-April 3, 2012: New Corporate Member - Gompute, providing comprehensive services and technologies for Technical & Scientific computing, leveraging the Gompute Software Stack and Gompute On-Demand Service will contribute its expertise and resources in HPC to the open source Grid Engine community.
+April 3, 2012: New Corporate Member - Gompute will contribute its expertise and resources in HPC to the open source Grid Engine community.

 Next Release

-The next feature release, Grid Engine 2011.11 update 1, will be unveiled at the Gompute User Group Meeting.
-Register for the free conference if you are in the HPC industry!
+The next feature release, Grid Engine 2011.11 update 1, was announced at the Gompute User Group Meeting on May 8, 2012.

 The latest release includes new features (e.g. Berkeley DB spooling improvement: removed dependency on NFSv4, hwloc support, GPU integration, ARM Linux port, gmake upgrade, Linux 3.x support, etc), together with other enhancements and bug fixes.
 See the release notes for more info!